-Oakland, which has six holes in the defensive starting lineup, has three openings on the defensive line to go along with Lamarr Houston.
-One option left in the form of Matt Shaughnessy.
-The former mid-round pick signed a one-year deal with Arizona.
+Oakland, which has six holes in the defensive starting lineup, has three openings on the defensive line for players to join holdover Lamarr Houston.
+Matt Shaughnessy, a former mid-round pick, signed a one-year deal with Arizona.

 Shaughnessy had potential and played well for Oakland, but he did not play well last season and was replaced by journeyman Andre Carter late in the season.
 Still, the Raiders have holes on the defensive line.
 Richard Seymour is a free agent and Tommy Kelly expects to be cut.

 Second-year players Christo Bilukidi and Jack Crawford might get a chance.
-Oakland might draft Flordia’s Sharriff Floyd with the No. 3 pick, and has signed Cincinnati’s Pat Sims at defensive tackle, but Sims has started just one game in the past two years.
+Oakland might draft Flordia’s Sharriff Floyd with the No. 3 pick.
+The Raiders signed Cincinnati’s Pat Sims at defensive tackle, but Sims has started just one game in the past two years.

 Thus, defensive line is a priority for Oakland.